PatrickLangford/academic-kickstart/content/author/admin/_index.md

 email = ""

 # List (academic) interests or hobbies
+interests =  "Open science"
-interests =  "Open science"  "Philosophy of Science"  "Metascience"
+interests =  "Philosophy of Science"
+interests =  "Metascience"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.